remyoudompheng/yamaquasi/README.md

 Yamaquasi is a Rust implementation of several factoring algorithms with a focus on the Quadratic sieve factorisation method.
-It attempts to balance efficiency and readability.
+It is a hobby project attempting to balance efficiency and readability, with references to research articles when applicable.

 # Description